Download White Papers

 This means that within a single system there may be several different levels of safety software.

 Therefore the software within the system needs to be partitioned, grouping software of the same safety level together, and assuring that software from lower safety levels can not interfere with software relating to the higher safety levels.
-Partitioning allows the safety related software to be kept small and concise, whilst allowing the use of third party software modules, which shortens developments times and lowers costs.
+Partitioning allows the safety related software to be kept small and concise, whilst allowing the use of third party software modules, which shortens development times and lowers costs.

 This paper discusses in detail partitioning techniques used in mixed safety level embedded systems.
 Click the image to download the full White Paper